Lexington Federal Crimes Lawyer

 The lack of a cap on non-life sentences means that many people are forced to live their entire life inside and then die in prison.
 Drug crimes carry particular harsh sentences.
 We fight hard and do everything possible to help our clients avoid these over-sentencing penalties and protect their future

-Contact Our Lexington Federal Crimes Lawyers at Suhre & Associates Today
+Contact Our Lexington Federal Crimes Lawyers at Suhre & Associates DUI and Criminal Defense Lawyers Today

 When you are dealing with a federal criminal charge in Lexington, KY, you need an attorney who has represented clients in federal court.
 The court rules and processes are very different between federal courts and state courts.
 Hiring an attorney with federal court experience can be a game changer.

 Federal crime charges are serious, and so are we.
-At Suhre & Associates, LLC, we know the law inside and out.
+At Suhre & Associates DUI and Criminal Defense Lawyers, we know the law inside and out.
 There are numerous clauses and loopholes that less competent lawyers may miss.
 Contacting our law firm can mean all the difference in your case.

 No matter how large the charges or how stacked the evidence, we are the best of Lexington federal crimes lawyers.
 Call us for a free consultation today to discuss your case right away.